luapower/website/www/md/faq.md

 Go to the [luapower forum](/forum) and ask away.
 There's no such thing as a stupid question there, any discussion is welcome.
-Incidentally, that is also the place where you can share your plans for world domination, so go and introduce yourself now!
+Incidentally, that is also the place where you can share your plans for world domination, so go introduce yourself!

 ## How do I report bugs?